ROCm/OpenFOAM_HMM/wmake/src/README.txt

 Minimal changes to lemon for C++ integration.

-- New '-e' command line option to define the code extension.
+- Additional '-e' command line option to define the code extension.
-  By default this is 'c', but with this option can define something like -ecxx etc for using a C++ compiler.
+  By default this is 'c', but with this option can define something like '-ecxx' etc for using a C++ compiler.

-- New '%namespace' directive.
-This can be used to embed the 'Parse*' routines into a C++ namespace.
-The namespace can be anonymous or contain multiple nested namespaces.
-For example,
+- Additional '%static' Lemon directive, which is boolean-like:

-      %namespace {}
+      %static

-      %namespace {ns1::ns2::ns3}
+  This adds a 'static' qualifier to all of the 'Parse*' routines that would otherwise have global linkage, thus making them only visible in the same file-scope.

-  One simple means to encapsulate code is to use an anonymous namespace for the Lemon code and place all C++ interface code with the %code block in the same translation unit.
+  Can subsequently place all of the C++ interface code within a %code block in the same translation unit.

   This allows good encapsulation without fundamentally changing how Lemon works.

 --
-2019-09-27
+2020-07-10